DanyStinson/Barcode-QR-Decoder-Lambda/README.md

 * Upload the following [lambda_function.zip file](src/code/lambda_function.zip).

 **Create and add Lambda Layers**
-* Run the `setup.sh` script selecting a bucket from the region you want to deploy.
+* Follow the [Step 1](#step1) on this guide providing an S3 bucket in the region you would like to deploy the resources.
+All the artifacts will be uploaded there after the `setup.sh` script execution
     * Go to the Lambda function and in your layers section, select **Add Layer**
     * Select your layer which will be available at the Custom AWS layers dropdown.
-* Repeat the same process for bpth Pillow and Pyzbar layers.
+* Take the same steps for both Pillow and Pyzbar layers.

 **Enable Amazon S3 Access**
 * Head over to IAM and add permissions to your associated role to access your S3 Bucket.